AashishUpadhyay/SystemDesign/README.md

 The crux of the problem lies in our ability to generate unique Ids for the URLs.
 Most high level languages support long integers that can be represented using 8 bytes.
 This allows us to have Ids ranging upto 2^64 in our system, this is way bigger than our requirement i.e. 10 trillion ~ (10 * 2^40)

 All tinyurl systems generate a url with an alphanumeric code e.g. `xyz.com\SASD5GHSB9` (why?...IDK).
-In our system also we can convert the integer value of the the ID to a base64 representation.
+The Id generated in the system can be converted to a base64 representation if our application is allowed to have alphanumeric code of arbitrary length.

 Below are some of the approaches to generate unique Ids for the urls that provide a strong non-collision guarantee.